NashMiao/ontology-tutorialtoken/README.md

 - **Select Default Network**

-As an example, we support main network, test network and local network.
+As a tutorial project, we provide an example about how to support different network in a DApp, such as main network, test network and local network.

 ![selectNet1](img/selectNet1.png)

-If you connect to a new node successfully, you will receive the following message.
+In our tutorial project, if you connect to a new node successfully, you will receive the following message.

 ![selectNet2](img/selectNet2.png)

-If you want to connect to a local node, please make sure you have run it in your computer before you connect, or you will receive the following message.
+In our tutorial project, if you want to connect to a local node, please make sure you have run it in your computer before you connect, or you will receive the following message.

 ![selectNet3](img/selectNet3.png)